Oklahoma-Data-Science-Workshop/.github/profile/README.md

 ## What is the role of this website?

-This Readme file provides information about the Data Science Workshop and serves as a gateway to the repositories associated with each recorded presentation.
+This README provides information about the Data Science Workshop and serves as a gateway to the repositories for each recorded presentation.
 Each repository allows a speaker to upload the associated slides, code files, competition notebooks, and other relevant materials to help attendees further their self-study.

 ## Open Topics for Future Presentations